MischievousBadger/Credit_Risk_Analysis/README.md

 ![Screen Shot 2022-04-27 at 8 30 47 PM](https://user-images.githubusercontent.com/90944163/165658316-196ff442-6d67-4fce-aabb-d4e27097858a.png)

 ### Precision And Recall Scores
+Precision scores amongst the 6 models were all very similar, as shown below, ranging from 0.01 to 0.09 for high risk and 0.99 for low risk.
+Recall scores showed much greater variation, ranging from 0.49 to 0.92 for high risk and 0.55 to 0.94 for low risk.
 - Naive Random Oversampling

 ![Screen Shot 2022-04-27 at 8 38 41 PM](https://user-images.githubusercontent.com/90944163/165659027-fbb9b392-381a-4c14-9d91-187155c9f5f6.png)